-During the dance the women fast.
-We work with the feminine essence, the lunar power and with the nurturing and soft energies of the Goddess, which is not intrusive.
-During the ceremony we always get a few drops of honey and you are also allowed to bring your own honey jar to regulate and support your sugar balance during the day.
+During the dance we all fast and work with the feminine essence, the lunar power and with the nourishing and soft energies of the Goddess, nourishing ourselves with the love of Mother Earth.
+During the ceremony we always receive a few drops of honey that gives us sweetness and strength, you can also bring your own jar of honey to regulate and support your sugar balance during the day.

-At sunset and sunrise we have sweat lodges.
-In between we dance the whole night in a ceremonial circle, in traditional formations to the mother drum and the prayer chants.
-We rest in our tents during the day.
+At sunset and sunrise we enter the sacred temazcalli, we will dance all night in the ceremonial circle, performing traditional formations that connect to the universe with the dance around the big drum (huehuetl) and chants.
+We will rest in our tents during the day.

-We wear ceremonial clothing which you prepare in advance.
-Another preparation is the prayer bundles that you take with you to the ceremony.
+We wear ceremonial dress that all the dancers have prepared in advance.
+And we offer our prayers that we have brought with us to the ceremony.
 You can find instructions on how to do this below.

 PLEASE READ THIS WHOLE PAGE CAREFULLY, THANK YOU & WELCOME!

 This year, the four Moondance ceremony days are from 9th to 13th Aug 2022.

 ARRIVAL DANCERS*: Friday, July 28 9am to Saturday August 2nd 6pm at the latest!!!(It is recommended to arrive the day before so that your body and system can settle in and you have enough energy and strength to dance the first night.)

 CLOSING EVENT: Wednesday, August 2 at 10am